Last Updated: October 21, 2013

 Last Updated: April, 2014

 NAGALAND State Report | March, 2014

-Nagaland is located in the Northeast of India.
-The state is surrounded by Myanmar in the east, Arunachal Pradesh in the north, Assam in the west, and Manipur in the south.
+Nagaland is located in the northeast of India.
+The state is surrounded by Myanmar on the east, Arunachal Pradesh on the north, Assam on the west, and Manipur on the south.

-The state provides institutional support through various central and state government agencies viz., North East Council, Ministry of Development of North Eastern Region and Nagaland Industrial Development Council.
+The state provides institutional support through various central and state government agencies such as North East Council, Ministry of Development of North Eastern Region and Nagaland Industrial Development Council.

 Nagaland offers excellent policy and fiscal incentives for agro-based and forest-based industries, horticulture, food processing, mining, tourism and the handlooms and handicrafts sectors.
 Transport and communication connectivity is good.
 Industrial centres and special economic zones (SEZs) are being developed to enhance the marketability of products.